juristr/juristr.github.com/content/blog/automatic-multi-step-code-migrations-with-nx.md

 ## Evergreen framework

 When the Angular team initially announced the concept of "evergreen framework", developers were kinda skeptical as well as worried.
-The plan: weekly bugfix releases, monthly features with larger, potentially breaking changes **every 6 month**.
+The plan: weekly bugfix releases, monthly features with larger, potentially breaking changes **every 6 months**.

+To be able to innovate, breaking changes are necessary at some point.

 ## Ng update